-Figure 5 - Hydrogel amendments incorporated into a range of soil textures significantly increased plant available water and seedling survival compared to the controls (modified from Agaba and other 2010).
+Figure 6.
+Hydrogel amendments incorporated into a range of soil textures significantly increased plant available water and seedling survival compared to the controls (modified from Agaba and other 2010).

 One of the things almost never presented in research studies is cost of the hydrogel treatment.
-The only reference that I found was for Eucalyptus seedlings where a sandy soil was amended with hydrogel; the cost per plant was increased 17 to 27% while improving survival by a factor of three (Callaghan and others 1989).
+The only reference we found was for Eucalyptus seedlings where the hydrogel amendments to a sandy soil increased survival by a factor of 3 at a cost per plant of 17 to 27% (Callaghan and others 1989).

-Summary
+Summary.

 Hydrophilic polymers have been used in agriculture for over 40 years, and a variety of products are available for a wide range of uses both in the nursery and on the outplanting site.
 When incorporated into growing media or soil either at the nursery or on the outplanting site, hydrogels absorb and retain water that would normally be lost to evaporation or leaching.
 Hydrogels have also been shown to retain cationic nutrients against leaching.
-When applied as a root dip, hydrogels protect the roots against desiccation and increase the root-to-soil contact after outplanting.
+When applied as a root dip, hydrogels can protect roots against desiccation and increase the root-to-soil contact after outplanting.
+Results of nursery and field trials have been mixed.
 Because of the extreme variation between products and environmental conditions, it is impossible to generalize about whether to use hydrogels or not.
-As with most things in our business, growers or plant considering the use of hydrogels should conduct small scale trials under their own conditions.
-For root dips, just giving plants that added measure of care may increase outplanting performance.
+As with any products, growers or planters considering the use of hydrogels should conduct small scale trials under their own conditions.
+For root dips, just giving plants the added measure of care to keep roots moist increases outplanting performance.